Neluxx/enviro-node-pi/README.md

 # Enviro Node Pi

-A Django-based environmental monitoring system for Raspberry Pi that collects indoor sensor data, retrieves outdoor weather information, and submits all data to a central EnviroHub API for analysis and visualization.
+A Django-based environmental monitoring system for Raspberry Pi that collects indoor sensor data and submits the data to a central EnviroHub API for analysis and visualization.

 ## Features